terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ImplementationAtEachLayer/DomainLayer.txt

    :align: center

-Reason for separating Service and SharedServic
+Reason for separating Service and SharedService
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 | Logic that cannot be (should not be) reused and logic that can be (should be) reused exist in the business logic.
 | To implement these 2 logics in the same class, it is difficult to decide whether a method can be re-used or not.